getsentry/sentry-docs/src/collections/_documentation/product/discover.md

 Discover lets you query raw event data in Sentry, across any number of projects within your organization.

+## Using the query builder

-## Summarize
+Summarize

-Select the event attributes you want to summarize over.
+: Select the event attributes you want to summarize over.

-If there are no aggregations present, raw event data is returned and this selects the columns we want to display.
+: If there are no aggregations present, raw event data is returned and this selects the columns we want to display.

-If there are aggregations in the query, this is effectively a groupby clause.
+: If there are aggregations in the query, this is effectively a groupby clause.

-See [here](#fields) for the list of fields available.
+: See [here](#fields) for the list of fields available.

-## Aggregations
+Aggregations

-Leave blank if you want a table of raw event data, otherwise the selected function is run over the event attributes selected in Summarize above.
+: Leave blank if you want a table of raw event data, otherwise the selected function is run over the event attributes selected in Summarize above.

-Available functions are:
+: Available functions are:
 - `count` - count of rows
 - `uniq` - count of distinct rows
 - `avg` - mathematical average on a number field

-## Conditions
+Conditions

-You can use conditions to filter events from results by field (see [here](#fields) for the list of fields).
+: You can use conditions to filter events from results by field (see [here](#fields) for the list of fields).

-All conditions are joined with AND syntax.
+: All conditions are joined with AND syntax.

-The condition operators available are:
+: The condition operators available are:
 - `IS NULL`, `IS NOT NULL` (for all column types)
 - `=`, `!=`, `LIKE` (for strings)
   - Note that values used with `LIKE` are case sensitive and can be used with wildcard characters
   - e.g. `exception_stacks.type LIKE Validation`

-## Order by
+Order by

-This field should update automatically as you update your query parameters to list allowable aggregations or fields for sorting.
+: This field should update automatically as you update your query parameters to list allowable aggregations or fields for sorting.

-## Limit
+Limit

-Any integer between 1 and 1000 is valid.
+: Any integer between 1 and 1000 is valid.

-## Project selector
+Project selector

-By default Discover searches events across all projects that you are a member of within the organization.
+: By default Discover searches events across all projects that you are a member of within the organization.

-## Date range
+Date range

-You need to provide either a relative date (e.g. last 14 days) or an explicit start and end date (in UTC).
+: You need to provide either a relative date (e.g. last 14 days) or an explicit start and end date (in UTC).

-This defaults to the last 14 days.
+: This defaults to the last 14 days.

-In most cases data is retained by Sentry for 90 days.
+: In most cases data is retained by Sentry for 90 days.

+## Saved queries

+Any user within the organization can create, view, edit and delete the saved queries for that organization.

+Save a query by clicking "save" in the sidebar.
+The query will be saved with an auto-generated name.

+View all saved queries for the organization by navigating to the saved query tab.

 ## List of event fields {#fields}